akashdeo/SoftwareMetrics/README.md

 ## How to use the plugin

-1. Add the following plugin to the pom file (inside the <build> of the github project which you clone or download.
+1. Add the following plugin to the pom file (inside build of the pom file which is in the github project which you clone or download).
 ```xml
 <plugin>
 	<groupId>cs6367.Coverage</groupId>